 The newly created staging site will be password-protected, and you can undo the changes if you encounter any difficulties or simply change your mind after copying the changes to the live site.

-This solution is currently offered for $12/mo with a 2 day free trial so if you're simply look to switch themes, this solution can be free or very economical.
+This solution is currently offered for $12/mo with a 2-day free trial so if you're simply looking to switch themes, this solution can be free or very economical.

 3. Staging Website Using a Plugin - Manual Solution

 Then, there's always the option of using a simple WordPress plugin that you can install and activate on your website.

 These plugins allow making a copy of your existing site which you can then manually import on a new installation.

 This is one of the plugins that we have tested and recommend using for the setup of the staging environment.

 It is one of the most downloaded staging plugins, with 500.000+ installations.
 Also, it has a 4.9-star average rating.

 In order to download and install this plugin, all you need to do is access the WP Admin Dashboard, then go to Plugins > Add New:

 And then, all you need to do is type in the name of the plugin on the search field from the right-hand side:

 You'll want to install this plugin on your live website in order to export all the data and on your staging subdomain to import the data over there.